Alternative Energy for Fun and Profit

 - You can run a gasoline engine on charcoal in a pinch.
 (My grandfather had plans for doing so from World War II.
-Put a tank a tank of charcoal on a small trailer.
+Put a tank of charcoal on a small trailer.
 Burn the charcoal with insufficient oxygen and some steam thrown in.
 You get hydrogen gas and carbon monoxide.
 Pipe the gases to your engine.)

 - The gas lines of the 70s were purely a product of Nixon’s price controls.